The Tall History of Prospect Park's Trees

 Ever enjoyed the shade of a tree on a summer’s day in Prospect Park, or marveled at the beauty of the springtime cherry blossoms or colorful fall foliage?

-Essential to the character of the Park, the trees that occupy these 585 acres were no accident and were part of the sweeping vision of the Park's landscape architect Frederick Law Olmsted.
+Essential to the character of the Park, the trees that occupy these 585 acres and the areas they inhabit were no accident.
+As part of his sweeping vision for the Park, landscape architect Frederick Law Olmsted was deliberate in his planning for the trees in Prospect Park.

 During the construction of Prospect Park, large trees with root balls weighing up to fifteen tons and measuring five feet in circumference were regularly transplanted from within the Park and beyond.
 Park engineer John Culyer designed horse-drawn “tree-moving machines” for the purpose.
 These wooden wagons had spoked, wooden wheels nearly as tall as a man.